leszekkepa/Top10/pl/PAT/0x01-about-owasp.md

 Learn more at: [https://www.owasp.org](https://www.owasp.org).

-All OWASP tools, documents, videos, presentations, and chapters are free and open to anyone interested in improving application security.
+Wszystkie narzedzia OWASP, documents, videos, presentations, and chapters are free and open to anyone interested in improving application security.

 We advocate approaching application security as a people, process, and technology problem, because the most effective approaches to application security require improvements in these areas.